josephpendleton/avertr/README.md

 see the [EPA’s resources](https://www.epa.gov/avert), especially the [AVERT User Manual](https://www.epa.gov/avert/avert-user-manual).

-avertr reflects AVERT v4.3 (the most recent).
-It gives results which are nearly-identical to those produced by AVERT, and only differ trivially due to internal rounding differences.
+avertr reflects AVERT v4.3.
+It gives results which are nearly identical to those produced by AVERT, and only differ trivially due to internal rounding differences.

 ## Installation